 Catherine Eubanks, Coordinator of State and Federal Programs - email

 Kathleen Scott, Administrative Assistant, State and Federal Programs - email

 ... a part of the Curriculum, Instruction, and Assessment Team

 Title I, Part A of the Elementary and Secondary Education

 Improving the Academic Achievement of the Disadvantaged

-Title I is a federally funded program, part of the Elementary and Secondary Education Act (ESEA) of 1965.
-ESEA was reauthorized by the Every Student Succeeds Act (EESA).
-Title I provides supplemental funding for resources to help schools, with high concentrations of students from low-income families, provide a high-quality education that will enable all children to meet the state’s student performance standards.
+Title I is a federally funded grant program, part of the Elementary and Secondary Education Act (ESEA) of 1965.
+ESEA was reauthorized by the Every Student Succeeds Act (ESSA).
+Title I, Part A provides supplemental funding for resources to help schools with high concentrations of students from low-income families provide a high-quality education that will enable all children to meet the state’s student performance standards.
 Title I, Part A supports schools in implementing either a schoolwide program or a targeted assistance program.
 These programs must use effective methods and instructional strategies that are grounded in scientifically based research.

 The program is designed to accomplish four primary goals:

 provide supplementary education to students eligible for services;

 provide additional funding to schools and districts serving high concentrations of children from low-income families;